sensible-hq/sensible-docs/readme-sync/v0/welcome/200 - ui-guide.md

 Line details
 ====

-Click on a "line" (text surrounded by a gray box) to see details about that line, including:
+A **purple box** represents a line with displayable details.
+Click on a line to show:

 - underlying extracted text
 - coordinates of the line's boundaries
-- SenseML query that relies on that text
+- SenseML query or queries that rely on that text

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/changelog_July2021_x-ray_mode.png)